Your brain works all round the clock – whether you are active or asleep.

 - A ratio of 5:1 had a beneficial effect on patients with asthma, whereas a ratio of 10:1 had adverse consequences.

-Some more ratios that may help you understand omega-6 to omega-3 ratios further include:
+Some more figures that may help you understand omega-6 to omega-3 ratios include:

 - Pre-industrialised diet – between 4:1 and 1:4